Lightbridge-KS/gallery-lightbridge/content/about.md

     weight: 1
 ---

-This is a demonstration site for the Hugo Gallery theme.
+- This is my gallery site showing mostly the photos I've taken.

+- Please feel free to have a visit at [my main blog](https://lightbridge.netlify.app).